 Working with a qualified and experienced agent is half the battle in aligning the sale and purchase process.

-Your real estate agent will help you analyze the offers you receive and the options that will cause you the least inconvenience.Verify my mortgage eligibility (Jun 14th, 2021)
+Your real estate agent will help you analyze the offers you receive and the options that will cause you the least inconvenience.Verify your mortgage eligibility (May 20th, 2022)

 They can also be your representative when it comes to negotiating the best solution for you, so communicate to them what you need to make your timeline work when you start working together.